FidelusAleksander/ghcertified/content/questions/foundations/question-012.md

 > https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones
 - [x] To associate issues and pull requests with specific project phases
-- [x] To have a better overview of how much work is left to complete a project phase
+- [x] To have an overview of how much work is left to complete a project phase
 - [ ] To bring automation to the repository
 > That's what GitHub Actions is for
 - [ ] To communicate that the repository is in a stable state